spinnaker/spinnaker.github.io/reference/providers/kubernetes.md

    replicated sets of Instances that are updated by some orchestration mechanism, this is an apt mapping.
-2. This mapping is optional because Spinnaker's orchestration capabilities do not require Deployment objects to exist to handle udpates.
+2. This mapping is optional because Spinnaker's orchestration capabilities do not require Deployment objects to exist to handle updates.
 In fact, one __should not__ attempt to let Spinnaker's orchestration (Red/Black, Highlander) manage Server Groups handled by Kubernetes' orchestration (Rolling Update), since they do not, and are not intended to work together.